 Examples of issues or complaints include but are not limited to premium billing or claims issues; benefit coverage questions (before and after enrollment); complaints; network or provider details; and Issuer-specific questions or issues.

-Contractor shall refer Enrollees and applicants with questions regarding premium tax credit and the Exchange eligibility determinations to the Exchange’s website or Service Center, as appropriate.
+Contractor shall refer Enrollees and applicants with questions regarding premium tax credits and Exchange eligibility determinations to the Exchange’s website or Service Center, as appropriate.

 Contractor shall work with the Exchange to develop a mechanism to track handling and resolution of calls referred from the Exchange to Contractor (such as through the use of call reference numbers).